 - blunt trauma to the hip, such as from a car crash

-The symptoms for a broken hip include:
+The symptoms for a broken hip can include:

 - pain in the hip and groin area

-- inflammation in the hip
+- inflammation of the hip

 If you have surgery, your doctor may recommend physical therapy to help you recover faster.

-Your recovery depends on your age and which area of the hip bone you broke.
+Your recovery depends on your physical state before the injury.
 Although surgery is successful in most cases, you may have complications afterward.
-A broken hip can leave you unable to walk for a long time as you recover.
-This prolonged immobility can lead to:
+A broken hip can leave you with an impaired ability to walk for a period of time.

 - blood clots in your legs or lungs